...

 Look to the Specific circumstances of your case

 What should this tell us about the situation you find yourself in?
 To begin with, you need to look at your specific circumstances first and foremost.
-Admittedly, were you to walk into the Law Office of Bryan Fagan for a free-of-charge consultation and present the facts of this appellate case to our attorney I think most of us would argue that a modification is warranted.
+If you brought this appellate case to the Law Office of Bryan Fagan during a free consultation and shared these facts, most of our attorneys would likely agree that a modification appears justified.
 Two fewer kids in the household seems like a material and substantial change.

 However, the second part of the story is key.
 The parents in this case had agreed to something in their final decree of divorce that trumps the children no longer residing with the custodial parent.
 Namely, that the parents had tried to address an issue like this already in their final decree of a divorce.
 An agreement that the parties came to was incorporated within the final decree of divorce.